Originally published: December 20, 2016

 Answer: Keep it simple.

-To help keep our kitchen (and the food we feed our children!) lead-free, we have a combination of dishes that we have tested and found to be safe — from stainless steel and titanium camping-ware to white glass Corelle.
-We also have a few other pieces of white ceramic-ware that I have tested and confirmed lead-free with an XRF.
+To help keep our kitchen (and the food we feed our children!) lead-free, we have a combination of dishes we have tested and found to be safe — from stainless steel and titanium camping ware to white glass Corelle.
+We also have a few other pieces of white ceramic ware that I have tested and confirmed lead-free with an XRF instrument.
 The common theme is simplicity.
-The fewer decorative elements the less likely new/ modern dishes are to have lead, arsenic or cadmium.
-[That said, please note that fancy antique/vintage white fine china can have VERY HIGH levels of lead…so white ceramic is not a guarantee of lead-free dishes.]
+The fewer decorative elements the less likely new/ modern dishes are to have Lead, arsenic, or cadmium.
+That said, please note that fancy antique/vintage white fine china can have VERY HIGH levels of lead, so white ceramic is not a guarantee of lead-free dishes.

 Some of the links on this page may be affiliate links where a purchase made

-after clicking will support this website without costing you extra!
+after clicking will support this website without costing you ANY extra!

 Titanium & Stainless Campware:

-While the Corelle is super durable (believe me, ours has survived four rowdy boys and all of their friends), titanium and stainless campware takes lead-free durability up a notch.
+While the Corelle is super durable (believe me, ours has survived four rowdy boys and all of their friends), titanium and stainless camp ware take Lead-free durability up a notch.
 Bonus: You have dishes you can take with you when you go camping!
 The links here are not the exact ones we have in our home but they are very close to it.
-We have stainless plates, bowls and cups as well as stainless food storage containers.
+We have stainless plates, bowls, and cups as well as stainless food storage containers.
 When choosing metal dishware, make sure it is not adorned or decorated in any way.
-Even the markings of product logos (if painted on instead of stamped or etched into the metal) can be lead containing paint as lead paint sticks to metal better than other paints.
-My advice: AVOID any with painted-on logos or markings.
-Enamel coated metal camping dishware also often has lead in the enamel, so I avoid those as well.
+Even the markings for product logos (if painted on instead of stamped or etched into the metal) can be Lead-containing paint as lead paint sticks to metal better than other paints.
+My advice: AVOID anything with painted-on logos or markings.
+Enamel-coated metal camping dishware also often has Lead in the enamel, so I avoid those as well.

-Here are some campware options I found on Amazon that are the same or similar to what we use in our home:
+Here are some camp ware options I found on Amazon that are the same or similar to what we use in our homes:

-- Set of Four Stainless Divided Camping Plates (especially fun for special needs kids who don’t want their foods touching each other!)
+- Set of four stainless divided camping plates (especially fun for kids who don’t want their foods touching each other)!

 Important to Note:

-Almost ALL vintage china (and a lot of modern china) that I have tested (with an XRF) has had at least some lead and most has been at levels that are hundreds or thousands of times the current acceptable level (the level set as “acceptable” by U.S. Consumer Product Safety Commission [CPSC]) of lead for items manufactured and sold as intended for children.
-I have personally tested thousands of dishes in the past 8 years!
-Dishes are not considered “items intended for children” so can still legally have total lead content at levels above what is considered safe for kids.
-The only dishes that legally have to have coatings or glazes below 90 parts per million (90 ppm) lead (the CPSC standard) are dishes sold as children’s (or baby) dish sets.
+Almost ALL vintage china (and a lot of modern china) I have tested with an XRF has had at least some Lead, and most have been at levels that are hundreds or thousands of times the current acceptable level (set as “acceptable” by U.S. Consumer Product Safety Commission [CPSC]) for items manufactured and sold as intended for children.
+I have personally tested thousands of dishes in the past eight years!
+Dishes are not considered “items intended for children” so they can still legally have total Lead content at levels above what is considered safe for kids.
+The only dishes that legally have to have coatings or glazes below 90 parts per million (90 ppm) Lead (the CPSC standard) are dishes sold as children’s (or baby) dish sets.